rofgh/ur_to_sr_mapping/README.md

 ```

 Arg1: 13 digit list of parameter settings (a list of all realizable setting combos is in [all_real_p.txt](https://github.com/rofgh/Hidden-Sin/blob/master/SRs/all_real_p.txt))\
-Arg2: 0/1, whether you want UR bracketed representations to be printed\
+Arg2: 0/1, whether you want UR bracketed representations to be printed\ ("_UR")
 Arg3: 0/1, whether you want the list to have gaps where the SRs are missing for that
-language (i.e. for that set of parameters)
+language (i.e. for that set of parameters) ("_gaps")

 When you run the script it will produce a .txt file for that language with the parameter settings as the name, containing a tab delimited list of the SRs, sorted by the UR ID.